CoQ10 and Perimenopause: A Holistic Approach to Energy, Healing, and Balance

 I absolutely love talking about perimenopause, even in my early forties.

-While perimenopause is a very special part of life, and healing can be a deeply transformative process, it is important to ensure that the groundwork is in place first.
-Just as a dedicated training regimen requires a nutritional foundation to achieve a desired outcome, a deep healing journey after years of depletion requires proper remineralisation.
-Otherwise, prescribed homeopathic remedies may result in overstimulation while the body is not yet prepared for the change.
+In my view, this stage of life is an invitation to heal on a deeper level.
+Healing can be deeply transformative, but it needs solid groundwork first.
+Just as a dedicated training regimen requires a nutritional foundation to achieve a desired outcome, you can’t embark on a deep healing journey after years of depletion without proper remineralisation.
+Otherwise, it becomes overstimulation while the body isn’t ready for the change.

 Understanding CoQ10 in Menopausal Health